Wandalen/wTools/module/core/former/plan.md

         *   Identified enum variant structures in target file(s): Single-field tuple variant (`V1`) within a generic enum (`EnumG5`).
 The variant's field is a generic struct (`InnerG5`) instantiated with a concrete type (`TypeForU`), and the variant also contains `PhantomData<T>` to use the enum's generic `T`.
         *   Key attributes present: `#[derive(Former)]` on both the enum and inner struct. `#[scalar]` on the `V1` variant. `#[standalone_constructors]` is on the enum but not explicitly tested in these files.
         *   Relevant "Expected Enum Former Behavior Rule IDs": Rule 1d (Tuple + Single-Field + `#[scalar]` -> Scalar), Rule 4b (Option 2 Logic - related to the subformer mechanism used).
         *   Brief summary of how test functions appear to exercise these rules: The tests in `_only_test.rs` call the static method `v_1()` (provided by the derive/manual file), which returns a former for the inner type (`InnerG5<TypeForU>`).
-They use the setter `._0()` on this former to set the inner field and then call `.form()` to get the final `EnumG5<TypeForT>` instance.
+They use the setter `._0()` on this former to set the inner field and then call `.form()`.
 They assert this instance is equal to a manually constructed `EnumG5::V1` variant.
 This verifies that the `#[scalar]` attribute on the tuple variant correctly results in a constructor that takes the inner type's value (via the subformer) and produces the enum variant, handling the independent generics correctly.
     *   Crucial Design Rules: Comments and Documentation, Comments: Spaces, Comments: Focus on Rationale, Preserve Existing Tasks, Comments: Add Tasks and Label Simplifications, Comments: Annotate Addressed Tasks, Structuring: Proc Macro Development Workflow.
     *   Relevant Behavior Rules: Rule 1d, Rule 4b.
     *   Verification Strategy: After comments are added, request user to run `cargo check --package former --tests`.
 The code must compile without errors.